SERVIR/SAMS/README.md

 this application on a server and serving it through nginx using gunicorn (conda install gunicorn) for production.
 To do this you will need to have both installed on your server.
 There are enough resources explaining in depth how to install them, so we will avoid duplicating this information.
 We recommend adding a service to start the application by creating a .service file located at /etc/systemd/system.
-We named ours bewa.service The service file will contain the following, please substitute the correct paths as mentioned below.
+We named ours sams.service The service file will contain the following, please substitute the correct paths as mentioned below.

 # Server installation
 ## Create Application Service
-As mentioned above create the following file at /etc/systemd/system and name it bewa.service
+As mentioned above create the following file at /etc/systemd/system and name it sams.service
 ```editorconfig
 [Unit]
 Description=servirApplications daemon